pdav/casan/arduino/tests/README.md

 Example sketches for Arduino slave
 ==================================

-* sos: example program for SOS (Ethernet and 802.15.4 versions)
+* casan: example program for CASAN (Ethernet and 802.15.4 versions)

 Many of these are low-level test sketches for individual classes:
 * test-l2addr: handle basic operations on Ethernet or 802.15.4 addresses